 The Lord greeted Gideon in peace, so he built an altar and named it "The LORD is Peace" (see Judges 6:23-24).
 You have probably heard the blessing "Shalom" from Jewish friends and acquaintances.
 It means peace.
 More importantly, it means the Lord, our peace.
 Where does the Shepherd lead His sheep?
 Beside the peaceful, still waters.
-"He leads me beside the still waters; He makes me lie down in green pastures" (Psalm 23:2).
+"He makes me to lie down in green pastures; He leads me beside the still waters" (Psalm 23:2).
 When your heart is content, you are at peace.
 And where does that contentment come from?
 The grace of God.
 There's no man more discontent than one who is not experiencing the amazing grace of God.
 Only in Jesus, will you find security, sufficiency, and serenity.

-Psalm 139:7 asks, "Whither shall I go from Thy spirit? or whither shall I flee from Thy presence?"
+Psalm 139:7 asks, "Where can I go from Your Spirit?
+Or where can I flee from Your presence?"
 And what is the answer?
 God is omnipresent.
 He's everywhere.
 Somebody said that God is a circle whose center is everywhere and whose circumference is nowhere.
 There is not a murmur, but that He hears it.
 There's not a movement, but that He sees it.
 There's not a motive, but that He knows it.
 Neither Death, darkness, nor distance can hide us.
 When I am discouraged, His presence sees me through.
 When I am lonely, His presence cheers me up.
 When I am worried, His presence calms me down.
 When I am tempted, His presence helps me out.

-Jehovah-sabaoth literally means the Lord Almighty.
+Jehovah-Sabbaoth literally means the Lord Almighty.
 It speaks of the sovereignty of God over all the powers of the universe.
 The second stanza from Martin Luther's hymn "A Mighty Fortress Is Our God" says, "Did we in our own strength confide, Our striving would be losing, Were not the right man on our side, The man of God's own choosing.
 Dost ask who that may be?
 Christ Jesus, it is He, Lord Sabbaoth His name, From age to age the same, And He must win the battle."
 David understood the greatness of God when he went against Goliath with five smooth stones and a sling.
-David said to Goliath, "Thou comest to me with a sword, and with a spear, and with a shield: but I come to thee in the name of the LORD of hosts, the God of the armies of Israel, whom thou hast defied."
+David said to Goliath, "You come to me with a sword, with a spear, and with a javelin.
+But I come to you in the name of the Lord of hosts, the God of the armies of Israel, whom you have defied."
+(1 Samuel 17:45).
 Oh, that each of us would have this same conception of God in our battles.

-We are not righteousness in and of ourselves.
+We are not righteous in and of ourselves.
 Our righteousness comes from God and God alone.
 Jesus imputes His righteousness into us so that we can see God.
 For you see, Hebrews 12:14 says that without holiness, no man will see God.
-2 Corinthians 5:21 says, "For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him."
+2 Corinthians 5:21 says, "For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him."
 Isn't that terrific?
 You see, if you are a child of God, you are holy.
 Are you feeling that you can't live the Christian life?
 That's right where you need to be.
 You see, God never asked you to live the Christian life apart from Him.
 He wants to be your strength, He wants to live the Christian life through you and do for you what you could never do for yourself.